top of page

 d) Removal, storage, import restrictions, customs duties.

-e) Deregister or re-register car, have no-claims bonus confirmed,
+e) Deregister or re-register vehicle, have no-claims bonus confirmed,

 possible sale; import restrictions?

-f) Regulate insurance, clarify tax issues, check standing orders,
+f) Regulate insurance, clarify tax matters, check standing orders,

 The drafting of contracts